 Did you know YouTube is the second most widely used search engine in the world?
 If you or your co-authors are keen vloggers, try creating video content and promoting your research in video comments.

-5. Complete your SEO checklist every time you publish
+Complete your SEO checklist each time your publish

 Make sure to follow the steps to optimize your research article SEO each time you write a new paper.
 Treat the above as a checklist to work through.